davidenascivera/mlfs-book/README.md

-# mlfs-book
-O'Reilly book - Building Machine Learning Systems with a feature store: batch, real-time, and LLMs

 # Scalable Machine Learning and Deep Learning - Assignment 1

 This repository contains the first assignment for the course **Scalable Machine Learning and Deep Learning (ID2223)**.[ID2223](https://www.kth.se/student/kurser/kurs/ID2223?l=en).
 Further information regarding the steps followed in this repository can also be found in the O'Reilly book **Building Machine Learning Systems with a Feature Store: Batch, Real-Time, and LLMs**.